You are here

 Nigel's surgery 72: Sexual and reproductive healthcare

 Everyone has a right to expect individualised, holistic sexual and reproductive healthcare (SRH) throughout their lives.
-The majority of SRH care is provided in general practice.
-Dr Anne Lashford from the Faculty of Sexual and Reproductive Healthcare (FSRH) describes what makes a high quality service.

 Practices should display the SRH services they offer on their website.

 Patients must be able to access timely appointments for SRH care:

 - Requests for appointments for emergency contraception should be dealt with that day.

 - Consultation for advice about termination of pregnancy should be available within a few days.
 More information can be found in the Royal College of General Practitioners’ position statement on abortion.

 - Routine requests for contraceptive appointments should consider expiry dates of devices, whether the patient has enough supply of pills to make sure continuity of contraception and if monitoring is needed.

 - Practice staff, including reception staff should be aware of: